New Jersey Route 168: Route description

-The route forms the border between Mount Ephraim to the west and Haddon Heights to the east past this interchange and intersects CR 654 and CR 658.
+The route forms the border between Mount Ephraim to the west and Haddon Heights to the east past this interchange and intersects with Prospect Ridge Boulevard (CR 654) and Bell Road (CR 658).
 At the intersection with the latter, Route 168 entirely enters Mount Ephraim and crosses CR 551 Spur.
-Past this intersection, the road enters a mix of residential and commercial areas and comes to a junction with CR 660.
+Past this intersection, the road enters a mix of residential and commercial areas and comes to the intersection of Valley Road (CR 660).
 Upon crossing Audubon Lake, Route 168 forms the border between Haddon Township to the west and Audubon to the east and becomes a divided highway again with several jughandles.
-The route crosses CR 635, where it becomes the border of Haddon Township and Audubon Park as a six-lane divided highway.
+The route crosses the intersection of Nicholson Road (CR 635), where it becomes the border of Haddon Township and Audubon Park as a six-lane divided highway.
 An interchange with Route 76C provides access to I-76, I-676, and the Walt Whitman Bridge to and from the southbound direction of Route 168.

-Immediately past this interchange, Route 168 narrows to four lanes and intersects CR 650, crossing the Newton Creek, where it forms the border between Camden to the west and Haddon Township to the east.
-Here, the route crosses US 130 at a channelized intersection.
-After crossing over US 130, Route 168 drops the Black Horse Pike designation and becomes Mount Ephraim Avenue as is runs between the Fairview section of Camden and the West Collingswood Extension section of Haddon Township.
+Immediately past this interchange, Route 168 narrows to four lanes and intersects with Kendall Boulevard (CR 650), crossing the Newton Creek, where it forms the border between Camden to the west and Haddon Township to the east.
+Here, the route crosses the channelized intersection of Crescent (US 130).
+After crossing over the channelized intersection of US 130, Route 168 drops the Black Horse Pike designation and becomes Mt Ephraim Avenue as is runs between the Fairview section of Camden and the West Collingswood Extension section of Haddon Township.
 Here, the route narrows to a two-lane undivided road and passes through urban areas.
-It crosses over CR 630 before it becomes a three-lane road with a center left-turn lane and entirely enters Camden.
+It crosses over the intersection of Collings Road/Collings Avenue (CR 630) before it becomes a three-lane road with a center left-turn lane and entirely enters Camden.
 The road crosses the North Branch of the Newton Creek, where it forms the border between Camden to the west and Woodlynne to the east.
 It becomes a four-lane undivided road that passes through industrial sectors before crossing Conrail Shared Assets Operations' Beesleys Point Secondary railroad line and heading past more urban development.
-Route 168 ends at the intersection with CR 603, where Mount Ephraim Avenue continues north as CR 605 to downtown Camden, ending at an intersection with CR 561.
+Route 168 ends at the intersection of Ferry Avenue (CR 603), where Mt Ephraim Avenue continues north as CR 605 to Downtown Camden, ending at an intersection of Haddon Avenue (CR 561).